-Amounts of Supervision
+Amounts of Supervision, including Live Supervision

-Accredited practitioners should be receiving regular specifically CBT supervision – and for a full time clinical caseload this should a minimum of one and a half hours per month.
+Accredited practitioners should be receiving regular CBT supervision appropriate to your case-load and level of expertise.
+For a full time clinical practice, this should a minimum of one and a half hours per month of individual supervision.
 This can mean an average, providing the contact is regular.

 Types and Methods of Supervision

 Types of Supervision may be individual, peer, in a CBT Supervision Group, by Video Conferencing eg Skype, Microsoft Messenger, telephone, or by e-mail.
 There should be face-to-face contact on occasions, but this includes Video Conferencing.

 In addition to supervision of cases using "core CBT", supervision provided by CBT practitioners who specialise in the following cognitive and/or behavioural approaches is acceptable for Accreditation and Reaccreditation, provided the supervision they offer reflects the approach(es) you use within your own practice:

 Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), Mindfulness Based Cognitive Therapy (MBCT), EMDR, Cogntive-Behavioural Analysis System of Psychotherapy (CBASP), Control Theory, Schema Therapy.

 EMDR is accepted as CPD but EMDR supervision is not accepted for Accreditation.
 Cognitive Analytic Therapy (CAT) is not accepted for Accreditation or CPD.

 CBT Clinical Supervision is not the same as professional consultancy, professional or managerial supervision (although the latter two may be provided by the same person as Clinical Supervision).